The ultimate list of Bible reading plans 2022

 - THE JESUS STORYBOOK BIBLE - Sally Lloyd-Jones' work is beautiful.
 Every story whispers Jesus' name.
-I am currently 3/4 of the way through this one with our boys each night.
+We read this with our boys and have found it really valuable!

 - FIGHTER VERSES - put out by Desiring God.
 I've done some of these before and I'm starting it again this year.

 - TOPICAL MEMORY SYSTEM - I did many of these in my early 20s and thankful to have remembered most.
 They have an app for iPhone and Android.

 - COLIN BUCHANAN SONGS - Two catchy albums full of memory verse songs: BAA BAA DOO BAA BAA and BOOM CHICKA BOOM.
 Not just great for kids!

 - Pray in response to the verses you read